Efficient verification of entangled continuous-variable quantum states with local measurements: Introduction

 Recently, a new characterization method called quantum state verification (QSV) has been systematically investigated in discrete-variable (DV) quantum systems \cite{Hayashi.etal2006, Pallister.etal2018}.
 The task of QSV is to verify that a given quantum device does indeed produce a particular target state that we expect.
 The core advantage of QSV lies in its asymptotically quadratic improvement of the verification efficiency as compared to other methods.
 By the specific design, QSV can efficiently or even optimally verify many different kinds of multipartite quantum states with local measurements only \cite{Morimae.etal2017, Takeuchi.Morimae2018, Yu.etal2019, Li.etal2019, Wang.Hayashi2019, Zhu.Hayashi2019a, Zhu.Hayashi2019b, Zhu.Hayashi2019c, Zhu.Hayashi2019d, Liu.etal2019b, Li.etal2020b, Dangniam.etal2020, Zhang.etal2020a, Jiang.etal2020, Zhang.etal2020b, Li.etal2020a, Liu.etal2020b}, and the methodology can also be extended to verify quantum processes \cite{Liu.etal2020a,Zhu.Zhang2020,Zeng.etal2020}.
 Considering CV quantum systems, however, even if the truncation method can reduce the dimension of the CV states from infinite to finite, the limited choice of measurements makes that the generalization of QSV to CV systems is, in general, hard.

 To characterize CV quantum states, intensity measurements based on quadratures are usually employed in quantum tomography and other nontomographic methods.
+The intensity measurements are especially suitable for Gaussian states, as they can be fully characterized by expectation values of the quadratic operators.
 However, they are, in principle, inappropriate for the task of quantum verification since postprocessing of the experimental data is needed for estimating the quadratures.
-Except for some special quantum states defined from quadratures directly like the CV cluster states \cite{Menicucci.etal2006}, of which the verification protocol can be generalized from the discrete scenario \cite{Takeuchi.etal2019}.
+Except for some special quantum states defined by quadratures directly like the CV cluster states \cite{Menicucci.etal2006}, of which the verification protocol can be generalized from the discrete scenario \cite{Takeuchi.etal2019}.
 Hence, we consider the energy-based photon counting measurements, the realization of which relies on the single-photon detector (SPD) and the more general photon number resolution detector (PNRD) \cite{Mattioli.etal2016, Fukuda.etal2011, Divochiy.etal2008, Kardynal.etal2008, Morais.etal2020}.
 These measurements can realize projections on the Fock bases, as well as projections on the coherent states with the help of displacement operations.
 Thus, postprocessing of the data can be avoided by using these ``deterministic'' measurements.
-Note, in particular, different from the recent work by Wu \emph{et al.} \cite{Wu.etal2020} on the verification of CV quantum states which demands a necessary preprocessing step for the samples to satisfy the condition of independent and identical distribution, the intrinsic nature of QSV is in general exempt from this requirement.
+Note, in particular, different from the recent work by Wu \emph{et al.} \cite{Wu.etal2021} on the verification of CV quantum states which demands a necessary preprocessing step for the samples to satisfy the condition of independent and identical distribution, the intrinsic nature of QSV is in general exempt from this requirement.